 If you’re in sales or business development (or even if you’re just an everyday person doing something like buying a house), you know it: trying to e-sign documents is a royal pain.
+With today’s technology, adding an electronic signature to a document shouldn’t be so hard, but it’s not exactly straightforward.
 Who wants to go through the hassle of printing/scanning/emailing/faxing?
 (And that’s if you can even find a fax machine these days.)

 Most online providers aren’t much better.
 You have your choice of a few different enterprise electronic signature software packages that each require you to jump through a lot of hoops…and then only work half the time.

 What most people don’t know is that you can quickly sign documents using Google Drive/Google Docs without any of the above hassles.
 If you’re using Gmail or a Google Apps account, check out this quick hack.
 You’ll be glad you did.